tcrundall/config/tmux/notes.md

   - [SO Post](https://superuser.com/questions/539595/tmux-configuration-conditional-to-os)
 - [ ] Set pane jumping keys for other modes
   - One already exists for copy mode.
 Do similar for other tmux mode
-- [ ] Send panes to full width/height
+- [x] Send panes to full width/height
+- [x] Command for copying current command in shell
+- [ ] Smarter moving of pane to far side

 ## Fresh commands